-15. Use of mobile phones
+14. Use of mobile phones

 We acknowledge that mobile phones are often the only means of contact available and can be helpful in supporting safeguarding arrangements in settings, including when on outings.
 In our setting, when mobile phones are used, this is underpinned by a risk assessment and operated within a clear framework, so everyone understands their responsibilities in ensuring phones are used safely.
+When Visitors are signed in Mobile phones are signed in and stored in the office.